- Realtime technologies

 You need more control over realtime communication.
 Socket.IO can be connected to different backend / DB options, and allows you to flexibly tailor realtime communication to your use case.
 In contrast, Firebase is more restrictive, offers only two database options, and comes with a pre-designed communication model (it forces you to store all events you want to push to connected clients in the Firebase database).

 Copy link to clipboardWhen to use Firebase and Socket.IO together?

 There are scenarios where you can use Socket.IO and Firebase in complementarity.
 That’s because Socket.IO is a more flexible (and arguably better) choice for realtime, bidirectional communication, while Firebase provides other features that come in handy when building web apps.

-Another example - say you’re building a chat app, and you’re using Socket.IO as your realtime communication solution.
-But if you want users to receive chat notifications when they’re not actively using the app, Socket.IO can’t help, as it relies on a persistent socket connection.
-You could, however, complement Socket.IO with Firebase Cloud Messaging, a service that allows you to send native push notifications.
+Another example - say you’re building a chat experience and using Socket.IO as your realtime communication solution.
+But if you want chat users to receive push notifications when they’re not actively using the app, Socket.IO can’t help, as it relies on a persistent socket connection.
+You could, however, complement Socket.IO with Firebase Cloud Messaging, a service that allows you to send native push notifications to client devices.